≡ Menu

 Tesla Shares Outstanding And Effect Of Stock Dilution

-Tesla’s rising common stock outstanding may lead to a phenomenon called stock dilution, an effect that reduces the ownership of existing shareholders.
+Tesla’s growing common stock outstanding has lead to a phenomenon called stock dilution, an effect that reduces the ownership of existing shareholders.

-The good news is that equity issuance comes with less risk compared to having more debt.
+The advantage to equity issuance is that it comes with less risk compared to having more debt.

-On the other hand, Tesla needs to repay the debt that it borrows, which usually comes with hefty interest expenses.
+On the other hand, Tesla needs to repay the debt that it borrows, which usually comes with high interest expenses.
+Let’s look at Tesla’s share outstanding and stock dilution!

 Table Of Contents